kleuberA/coresync-erp-backend/README.md

 - **Logistics Management**: Create, update and delete logistics records.
 Assign logistics records to projects.
 Manage logistics settings such as shipping information, tracking number, and delivery date.
 - **Meeting Management**: Create, update and delete meetings.
 Assign meetings to users.
 Manage meeting settings such as start date, end date, and location.
 - **Product Management**: Create, update and delete products.
 Assign products to projects.
 Manage product settings such as name, description, and price.
+- **Production Management**: Create, update and delete production records.
+Assign production records to projects.
+Manage production settings such as start date, end date, and quantity.

 ## Documentação da API